My Dad, Our Founder

 There are countless stories of really great dads.
 Men who support us.
 Teach us.
 Inspire us.
 Set the bar high.
 If you’re fortunate, you were raised by one.
 Or, you were taken under the wing by a father-figure who, though not actually related by blood, truly believed in you.

-As with many middle-class households of that era, my three siblings and I weren't allowed to enter the house through the front door.
-We were to enter through the side, pass through the garage, and deposit our coats, shoes, etc in the back hallway, keeping the front of the house presentable for guests, usually artists who were working with my parents or other members of our crazy family.
+As with many middle-class households of that era, my siblings and I weren't allowed to enter the house through the front door.
+There were strict rules.
+We were to enter through the side, pass through the garage, and deposit our coats and shoes in the back hallway, keeping the front of the house presentable for guests, usually artists who were working with my parents or other members of our crazy family.
 One afternoon after school, there was dad, in the freezing cold, in the garage, cutting metal picture frames.
 I thought he was nuts, and I said so, loud and clear, with a sassy teenage eye roll and a stomp into the house.
 ‘What in the world are you doing now???”
 I then went about my business, and he went about his.
-While I wished dad was more like my friends' fathers–with a ‘real’ job–he would have none of that.
+While at the time I had wished dad was more like my friends' fathers with a ‘real’ job, he would have none of that.
 He chose the path of risk for independence and possibly, potential reward.
 I didn’t understand.
 Today, I do.

 So how is one ‘raised’ by a person like him?
 The answer for me was side-by-side, with a few gap years in between.

-Happy Father’s Day
+Happy Father’s Day.